Chart Color Schemes

 Phillip Island has 54 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together offer 228 weekly passenger trips.
 The island's transport accessibility is rated as moderate, with residents on average located 423 meters from the nearest stop.

-Each day, an average of 32 trips run across all routes, equating to about four weekly trips per individual stop.
+Across all routes, service frequency averages 32 trips per day, equating to roughly four weekly trips per individual stop.

 Frequently Asked Questions - Transport